CQIN0911/SiamEEGNet/README.md

 conda activate SiamEEGNet_env
 ```
 ### Step 2.
-Create a new empty folder 'data' in this folder.
-Download datasets and put them to the folder 'data'.
+- Create a new empty folder 'raw_data' in this folder.
+Download datasets and put them to the folder 'raw_data'.
+- The sessions included in the experiment are shown in the selected_session_list.txt

+### Step 3.
+- Create a new empty folder 'data'.
+Perform preprocessing using MatLab file data_preprocessing.m

 ## Dataset
 - Lane-keeping driving dataset task: https://figshare.com/articles/dataset/Multi-channel_EEG_recordings_during_a_sustained-attention_driving_task/6427334
-- The sessions included in the experiment are shown in the selected_session_list.txt

 ## Training and inference
 Train SiamEEGNet with within-subject training scheme